ragibkl/adventofcode_rust/y2015_d5/README.md

     ieodomkazucvgmuy is naughty because it has a repeating letter with one between (odo), but no pair that appears twice.

 How many strings are nice under these new rules?

+Your puzzle answer was 51.

+Both parts of this puzzle are complete!
+They provide two gold stars: **